Home on Spotify for Artists

 Personalized, Insightful, Action-driven, Emotional, Delightful

-3 artist & 2 managers
+Foundational learnings: 3 artist & 2 managers

 We conducted an initial round of user research to probe into how users react to how communicate information on Spotify for Artists. (ie onboarding emails and playlist additions)

-Artist participant (Shallou)
+Artist participant (Shallou) and I

-📲 Preferred communication method was in-app
+📲 Preferred in-app communications

 These users are constantly checking the application, so it wasn’t helpful to receive emails of information they most likely already are in the know.
 In-app style updates would help cut through the noise.